8 Face ID Tips for Your New iPhone & iPad (2023 Guide)

 What is FACE ID – A Quick Primer

 When Apple originally announced Face ID for the iPhone X armchair pundits were up in arms about it.
 Many thought it was going to be inferior to the beloved Touch ID.
 Many thought there was no way Face ID could be better than the primitive facial recognition systems some Android phones had tried.
 And then there were ALL the security concerns; could someone use a mask or image of your face to unlock your iPhone and steal all your data?

 But Face ID turned out to be a hit.
 It was both faster and more accurate than Touch ID.
 Matter of fact, Touch ID had a false-positive (that is, how often an iPhone would unlock with someone else fingerprint than the owner’s) rate of 1 in 50,000.
 Face ID improved that false-positive rate to 1 in 1,000,000–a twenty-fold increase.

-Face ID proved to be so successful, Apple has rolled it out to its newest phones, the iPhone XS, iPhone XS Max, and the iPhone XR.
+Face ID proved to be so successful, Apple has rolled it out to its newest phones ever since (with the exception of the iPhone SE line).
 If you’ve picked up any of these beauties here are all the Face ID tips you need to know.

 Which devices support Face ID?

-Apple launched Face ID only on the iPhone at first, but last added the tech to select iPads too.
+Apple launched Face ID only on the iPhone at first but has since added the tech to select iPads too.
 Face ID is currently available on the following devices:

 - iPhone X and later (except for the iPhone SE)

 Not sure which iPhone is right for you?
 Check out our Best iPhone feature.